happygoals/takeaways/docs/Introduction to User Experience Design/Presenting the Results.md

 ---

 ## User Results
+* Users use interfaces to accomplish tasks
+* The first step of the design process is to understand how users are completing the task NOW
 ### Designer Techniques
 * Discover what the user is doing now
   - Naturalistic observation, servey, focus group, interview